 Turnkey real estate is another type of buy-and-hold strategy.
 This involves investing in move-in-ready homes that already have a property management company taking care of it.
 It may even already have tenants in it.
 This is a popular investment strategy for new investors, as it requires very little legwork to get started.

 You simply purchase the property and start earning income.
 One of the best ways to find turnkey property is to connect with a turnkey provider.
 These are real estate professionals, local to your area, that are in the business of finding, renovating, and managing rental properties.
-This is a popular option for first time investors that want to jump right into investing without having to worry about any additional work, repairs, or renovation.
+This is a popular option for first time investors that want to jump right into real estate investing without having to worry about any additional work, repairs, or renovation.
 Of course, you can invest in turnkey properties without working with a provider, but their job is to do all of the leg work so you don’t have to.

 If you’ve invested in a few vacation rentals or single-family homes and are looking to expand your portfolio, a multi-family residence may be your next step.
 This type of buy-and-hold investment strategy involves purchasing a building with more than one housing unit in it.
 These usually require a higher upfront cost, but because you’re renting out to multiple families, it means you’re getting multiple streams of income each month.

-Benefits of buy-and-hold
+Benefits of Buy-and-Hold

-There’s a certain excitement and rush that comes from buying a house, fixing it up, and turning it around to sell for profit.
+There’s a certain excitement and rush that comes with house fix and flips; from buying a house, fixing it up, and turning it around to sell for profit.
 But there is also a feeling of calm and security that comes with buy-and-hold.
 While it may take some time and resources to find the right buy-and-hold property, once you find it, get high-quality tenants, and hire the right property management team.
 Then, you can sit back and wait for the steady income to come in.
 Besides consistent rental income, other benefits of buy-and-hold property include:

 As a property owner/landlord, it’s your responsibility to put money into the property to make sure it is safe, livable, and clean.
 There are many maintenance expenses associated with owning an investment property, but thankfully, many of them are tax-deductible.
 You can even write off things such as depreciation, mortgage interest, and loan fees.